Anydev-Team/blogspace-hanoi/blogs/1/content.md

 - All images used in blog posts must be stored in the `images/` directory within the blog post directory.
 This makes it easy to manage and reference images in the content.
 - Blog post must be reviewed and approved by a moderator before being published.
 This ensures that the content is accurate, relevant, and appropriate for the platform.

+NOTE: The `index.html` file is generated automatically from the `content.md` file using a static site generator.
+This allows for easy deployment and maintenance of the website without having to manually update HTML files.
+HOWEVER, the `index.html` file can be manually updated if necessary if you are member of Blogspace Hanoi.

 ## Collaboration Rules

 As for members in Blogspace Hanoi, we have defined the following rules for collaboration: